LangLangBart/gh-look/readme.md

 ### FAQ
 #### Strange icons
-The `Star` command uses some [nerd font](https://www.nerdfonts.com/cheat-sheet) icons, such as the GitHub and Python logos.
+The `star` command uses some [nerd font](https://www.nerdfonts.com/cheat-sheet) icons, such as the GitHub and Python logos.
 If you see some "strange" icons, follow the steps here to install a better font: [powerlevel10k#fonts](https://github.com/romkatv/powerlevel10k#fonts)